Bronstein, Gewirtz & Grossman, LLC Notifies Everbridge, Inc. (EVBG) Shareholders of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, April 6, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against of purchasers of Everbridge, Inc. ("Everbridge" or the "Company") (NASDAQ: EVBG) and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired Everbridge securities between November 4, 2019 and February 24, 2022, (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/evbg.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against of purchasers of Everbridge, Inc. (“Everbridge” or the “Company”) (NASDAQ: EVBG) and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired Everbridge securities between November 4, 2019 and February 24, 2022, (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fevbg.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.